Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 1. Short Circuit

 For example, the standard short circuit term refers to when the wire carrying the electrical current comes into contact with a neutral wire.
-Since the two wires are intended for different voltages, there is a low resistance, and a large amount of electrical current is being transferred through that connection.
+Because the wires carry different voltages, there is little resistance, allowing a high current to pass through.

-This is very dangerous as this can cause sparks, flames, and more.
+This is very dangerous as it can cause sparks, flames, and more.

 2. Arc Fault

-An arc fault can be considered a type of short circuit.
+We can consider an arc fault as a type of short circuit.
 When you have a loose connection or corroded wires, an electrical arc can generate high amounts of heat.

 3. Ground Fault

-A ground fault can be considered a type of short circuit, too.
+A ground fault can also be considered as a type of short circuit.
 In this instance, the electrical current comes into contact with a grounded object.
-This can be anything that will allow the electricity to travel to the earth as short of a distance as possible, even a human body.
+This can be anything that will allow the flow of electricity to travel to the earth as short of a distance as possible, even a human body.

 Can a GFCI Substitute an AFCI?